 How does SIP work

-Internet telephony is quickly becoming the ideal option for most firms, owing to its increased reliability and accessibility.
-Two application layer protocols form the backbone for IP telephony, SIP and RTP.
-The Session Initiation Protocol (SIP) exists within the Network Layer, Internet Protocol, and is responsible for the signaling in the call.
-Within the SIP (over UDP or TCP) the Session Description Protocol (SDP) is established, allowing for the RTP (Real Time Protocol) to be set up and maintain a connection for real time content, such as voice or video.
-SDP is negotiated between the originating UA and the termination device (often times a proxy or SBC between the actual endpoint).
+Internet telephony is quickly becoming the ideal option for most firms. this is due to its increased reliability and accessibility.
+Two application layer protocols form the backbone for IP telephony, SIP, and RTP.
+The Session Initiation Protocol (SIP) exists within the Network Layer, Internet Protocol.
+It is responsible for the signaling in the call.
+Within the SIP (over UDP or TCP) the Session Description Protocol (SDP) is established.
+This allows the RTP (Real-Time Protocol) to be set up and helps maintain a connection for real-time content, such as voice or video.
+SDP is negotiated between the originating UA and the termination device (oftentimes a proxy or SBC between the actual endpoint).
 A session, in this case, refers to an exchange of data between two endpoints.

-To start using SIP, users must first obtain a unique SIP address/account, which is typically provided by the chosen VoIP service provider.
+To use SIP, users must first obtain a unique SIP address/account.
+This is provided by the chosen VoIP service provider.
 The user also needs SIP capable hardware or to install a SIP client on their device, also known as a ‘Softphone’.
-A SIP client typically contains the full featured functionality of traditional voice lines as well as expanded features, such as Call Park.
+A SIP client typically contains the full-featured functionality of traditional voice lines as well as expanded features, such as Call Park.

 Using the assigned SIP addresses and authentication details, in most cases, the users register with a registrar server.
-When a user initiates a call a Session Initiation Protocol request is sent to a Session Initiation Protocol server, this request will include a To number or address indicating where the call is destined.
+A user initiates the call.
+Then the Session Initiation Protocol sends the request to a Session Initiation Protocol server.
+This request includes a number or address that indicates the destination of the call.
 A typical call flow originating from a SIP endpoint will follow:

 - First, a caller sends an INVITE request to the SIP server, which then authenticates the call and will process any call handling and call routing information.